Udacity adds robotics and digital marketing Nanodegree programs, 21 new hiring partners

 To get there, Udacity has been building its community of graduates and putting them to use helping new students.
 Some graduates, like Omar Albeik, a Syrian refugee studying in Istanbul, are hired to develop websites and other side projects, sometimes for Udacity and sometimes for other companies.
 Other former students evaluate project submissions and offer mentorship.

-Albeik, who contributed back to Udacity as part of its Blitz team, didn’t initially sign up for Udacity because of its pitch to help with securing a job.
+Albeik, who contributed back to Udacity as part of its Blitz team, didn’t sign up for Udacity because of its pitch to help with securing a job.
 Instead, it was about the ability to try — to experiment with something without being forced to commit to it.

 “When I started learning, I was learning for the sake of learning,” said Albeik.
 “I wanted to choose what area to go into and Nanodegrees helped me discover.”